kaby76/AntlrVSIX/doc/setup.md

 # Install AntlrVSIX in Visual Studio 2019

 There are two ways to install AntlrVSIX in Visual Studio: (1) Download and install from a web browser; (2) Download and install within Visual Studio IDE.
+In either case, I recommend that you verify the extension is installed before proceeding.

-## Download and install from a web browser.
+## Download and Install from a Web Browser.

 Go to the [Visual Studio Marketplace for Antlr](https://marketplace.visualstudio.com/items?itemName=KenDomino.AntlrVSIX).
 Click on the "Download" button.
 When it finishes, click on the .vsix file, then click Install.